RegionX-Labs/Coretime-Mock/README.md

 # Runs the zombienet network:
 npm run zombienet

+# After waiting a few minutes for the network initialization and once the parachain
+# begins block production, we can proceed to initialize the Coretime chain.
+# This can be done by executing the following command:
+npm run zombienet-init
 ```

 In case we want to run the full local network, which will allow us to test the contracts as well, the following commands need to be run instead: